 According to the inverse square law, there would be a 6 dB difference in sound pressure level between the front and back of the diaphragm.
 That’s a serious difference!

-Remember how diaphragms are damped at 6 dB per octave in order to deal with the frequency-specific phase relationship?
+Remember how diaphragms are damped at 6 dB per octave to deal with the frequency-specific phase relationship?
 Well, since the amplitude relationship is not frequency-specific, this damping actually leads to a disproportionate increase in bass frequencies.

 This “disproportionate increase in bass frequencies” is a major factor of the proximity effect.